 \item Using four pressure levels for the circulation analogy seemed to be an optimal number for the studied region, length of archive available, and target predictand considered.
 Beyond four, the validation score was more variable, revealing a loss in robustness due to over-parametrization.

-\item The automatic and joint optimization of all parameters: the analogues number, the selection of the pressure levels and the temporal windows, and the spatial windows.
+\item The automatic and joint optimization of all parameters: the analogue numbers, selection of pressure levels and temporal windows, and spatial windows.
 These parameters are highly interdependent, so one needs to optimize them jointly in order to identify optimal combinations.
-Indeed, there is a strong interdependence between space and time in the atmospheric circulation, so that e.g. the spatial window should move upstream the main atmospheric flow for earlier temporal windows.
+Indeed, there is a strong interdependence between space and time in the atmospheric circulation, so that, e.g. the spatial window should move upstream in the main atmospheric flow for earlier temporal windows.

 \item The introduction of distinct spatial windows between pressure levels.
 The synoptic circulation is characterized by features with very different scales depending on the height, and important information for predicting precipitation is not necessarily located in the same area from one level to another.

 \item The weighting of the analogy criteria between different pressure levels.
-It can be influenced by the variability of the geopotential height with altitude, or the levels significance in regards to the meteorological processes specific to a region.
-There is a trend for the weighting of circulation predictors to decrease with the increase in pressure, as one can see in Figure \ref{fig:levels_weights_average} for the three optimized methods.
-However, the values stayed around equity.
-This may not be the most influencing factor, and we may suggest to remove it first when trying to reduce the number of degrees of freedom.
+This can be influenced by the variability of the geopotential height with altitude, or the levels of significance in regards to the meteorological processes specific to a region.
+There is a trend in the weighting of circulation predictors to decrease with the increase in pressure, as one can see in Figure \ref{fig:levels_weights_average} for the three optimized methods.
+However, the values remained approximately equal.
+This may not be the most influencing factor, and we may suggest removing it first when trying to reduce the degrees of freedom.

-\item The joint optimization of the circulation and moisture analogy levels, that are usually calibrated successively.
-We have been able to demonstrate that there is a dependency between the analogy levels, and that in order to approach the optimal parameters, one must consider them jointly.
+\item The joint optimization of the circulation and moisture analogy levels, which are usually calibrated successively.
+We were able to demonstrate that there is a dependency between the analogy levels, and that in order to approach the optimal parameters, one must consider them jointly.

 \end{itemize}

-GAs have proved very useful to optimize complex variants of the AM, and to assess new degrees of freedom that were not available so far.
+GAs have proved very useful to optimize complex variants of the AM, and to assess new degrees of freedom that were not available thus far.
 However, it can be dangerous to add too many parameters to optimize.
 Indeed, the optimizer will probably use them to successfully improve the calibration score, so the validation control remains very important in order to determine if one is actually improving the method, or if it is being over-parametrized.
-Moreover, it might not always be desirable to increase the number of degrees of freedom, and some constraints (e.g. same weighting of the analogy criteria between different pressure levels) can be justified.
+Moreover, it might not always be desirable to increase the degrees of freedom, and some constraints (e.g. same weighting of the analogy criteria between different pressure levels) can be justified.
 However, one should first assess the consequence of a constraint before establishing it.
-In this sense, even though not all degrees of freedom can be found useful, GAs allow assessing their influence.
-Finally, GAs could be used in order to identify e.g. the best couples of spatial and temporal windows, to later create a simpler regional method.
+In this sense, even though not all degrees of freedom are useful, GAs allow us to assess their influence.
+Finally, GAs could be used to identify, among other things, the best pairs of spatial and temporal windows, in order to later create a simpler regional method.